criticalmaas/wagmore/README.md

 ## How to Run Wagmore in PROD ##

+1. Firstly, and hugely, the API server will need to have 'Access-Control-Allow-Origin=*' sent back in the response in order to allow cross origin requests (CORS)

 1. Option 1: (Needs some form of web server) From the terminal run: `npm run build` or `npm run start`

 2. Option 2: Using Now from Zeit.co - from the terminal type `now`.
 You can optionally alias your deployment to a more human readable URL as needed using the `now alias {deploymeny} {your alias}` command